-There are three main tasks involved in the data management process.
-Firstly, the data which is collected has to be properly stored for future retrieval.
+Data Management: There are three main tasks involved in the data management process.
+Firstly, the data which is collected have to be properly stored for future retrieval.
 Then, the collected data are likely to require transformation into a suitable format for creating a more accurate recognition model.
 Later, there is an increased likelihood of noise in the sensor-based data; therefore we have to perform data cleaning.
 In our study, we used data clustering for data cleaning as it is very efficient.
 In our experiment, we considered four activities typically performed by elderly people who live alone in their homes.
 We selected an appropriate dataset and applied the K-means++ clustering algorithm to group the data for these four activities.
 The clustering algorithm produced four clean clusters, which were fed as inputs into the activity classification model as a part of the HAR system training.
 Once the model is adequately trained using the ensemble classification method, it can be tested to recognize all the activity data that is generated from the sensors during the HAR system recognition stage.
 This process also takes care of the management of process data.
+In this process, a smart environment for data collection from the wearable sensing devices, monitoring and issuing alerts to care takers, is set up.
+Here, we deployed a SG monitoring system with appropriate sensors, such as PMUs, to monitor the device operational status and the system data transmission status.
+An activity data log is collected using RFID reader antennas, which is used for recognizing the physical activities.
+However, use of appropriate sensors and wireless networks assists in accurate monitoring the physical activities and recording a proper log of data in the cloud or on servers.
+But the raw sensor data is likely very noisy; the data management process must also include data cleaning.